-Pearce (2003) describes social enterprises as part of the third system, closer to the first system (private business), than the second system (public provision), yet primarily social and secondly a business.
+Pearce (2003) describes social enterprises as part of the third system, closer to the first system (private business) than the second system (public provision), yet primarily social and secondly a business.
 Social Enterprises are described as trading organisations in a market (Pearce 2003).
-A focus and operationalisation for social enterprises to be 'business-like' and 'entrepreneurial' is well documented (Leadbeater 1997; Dees 1998; Nicholls 2006b).
-Yet, if as part of the third sector, social enterprises are as Dart (2004) suggests; 'blurring the boundaries between non-profit and profit', then what blurs?
-What is compromised?
-What exactly is lost (or gained)?
-What challenges are there for social enterprises?
-And is a managerialist ideology taking precedence over the social?
+A focus and operationalisation of social enterprises as 'business-like' and 'entrepreneurial' is well documented (Leadbeater 1997; Dees 1998; Nicholls 2006b).
+Yet if, as part of the third system, social enterprises are as Dart (2004) suggests 'blurring the boundaries between non-profit and profit', then what blurs?
+What is it that differentiates social enterprises from non-profit and for-profit enterprises?
+We question, as other do, whether a managerialist ideology is taking precedence over the social?
 Turnbull (1994); Terry (1998); Pharoah et al (2004); Hulgard and Spear (2006) have their concerns but at the fore is a heightened focus or market ideology from funding providers where competition has led to greater demands, requiring more from organisations in the non-profit sector in terms of management systems, quality standards and marketing (Smallbone et al 2001; Paton 2003; Pearce 2003).
 However, the push towards a market driven agenda and an enterprise culture within social enterprises is not without its problems.
-Maitland (1997) raises a major concern for organisations when he points out that;
+Maitland (1997) raises a major concern when he points out that;